balajisrinivas/Object-Detection-on-images-using-YOLO/README.md

 Download these files and save it inside a folder.
 Name the folder anything you wish, but I have named it as **yolo-coco** just because of the fact that we are going to use the coco dataset objects.

-Create a folder images and have some pictures inside it to test the object detection.
+Create a folder **images** and have some pictures inside it to test the object detection.

 The **yolo.py** has the script to detect the objects in the images.

 Make sure you have numpy and opencv installed.
-If not install theem using pip
+If not install them using pip

 ```
 pip install numpy